frejp/berlin-rent-map/README.md

 - Color-coded visualization of rental prices
 - Detailed tooltips showing exact rental prices for each area
 - Responsive design with custom styling
-- Support for both Berlin and Hamburg data

 ## Technical Stack